In 2016, An Anti-Troll Hero Came To My Rescue

 Yes, my Twitter guardian angel quotes Voltaire.

 Look, I can’t say I don’t take some satisfaction in watching an anonymous account with an endless appetite for trolling do to my harassers exactly what they do to me.
 I do.
 I think any person who has faced the sheer volume of hatred that many of us have this year has fantasized about comprehensive and brutal retribution.
 So committed is Capt.
-Kink to my defense that my trolls have accused him of being me, and I in turn have half-wondered if I’m capable of some kind of unconscious, Tyler Durdenish projection.
+Kink to my defense that my trolls have accused him of being me, and I in turn have half-wondered if I’m capable of some kind of unconscious, Tyler Durden-ish projection.
 It’s not every day you discover your id outside your body.

 But that’s not exactly why I love Capt.
 Kink.
 The traditional wisdom about trolls is that it’s best to ignore them, but that’s worked about as well for me as abstinence-only sex education has worked for the teenagers of America.
 What if we engaged?
-When Capt Kink gets involved with my trolls, a funny thing happens: They stop trolling me.
-They either get bogged down in endless shitfights with Kink, or else they disappear.
+When Capt.
+Kink gets involved with my trolls, a funny thing happens: They stop trolling me.
+They either get bogged down in endless shitfights with Kink, or they disappear.
 It seems to me that trolling is typically a fairly frictionless experience for the troll.
 Adding almost any outside opposition seems to cause a fair number of them to scurry under other bridges.

 None of which is to say I don’t still get harassed.
 I get harassed constantly.
 Capt.
 Kink is unfortunately just one man and, for the time being, sui generis.
 It took a specific set of circumstances and a bottomless appetite for conflict to create him.